MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PTOManager.md

 - **To** - is not allowed to have a lower value than the Range From field.
 Set the criteria that these range fields are based on.
 If the schedule below is assigned to an employee that has only worked 23.00 hours in the pay period, he or she is placed in the 20.00 - 29.99 range for that pay period.
 For this example, the employee’s accrual can change from one pay period to the next based on his or her “Hours Worked/Pay Period.”

+> [!NOTE]
-NOTE: Occasionally a user will experience unexpected results with their ‘hours pending’ field such as the follwoing:
+> Occasionally a user will experience unexpected results with their ‘hours pending’ field such as the follwoing:

-a.
-Growing at an unexpected rate, or see available time being greater than expected when the employees waiting period expires.
+- Growing at an unexpected rate, or see available time being greater than expected when the employees waiting period expires.
-b.
-Reduced at an unexpected rate (possibly resulting in large negative values), or see available time updated with negative amounts when the employees waiting period expires.
+- Reduced at an unexpected rate (possibly resulting in large negative values), or see available time updated with negative amounts when the employees waiting period expires.

 This is because when the ‘Maximum Hours Based On’ is utilizing an Hours Per Year option, GP looks at the ‘Year-To-Date Accrued Hours’ field on the Employee PTO Maintenance Window to determine whether or not the employee has met his/her maximum for the year each time payroll is processed.